Unipotent morphisms: Unipotent morphisms and groups

+Thus, (R-)unipotent groups are (R-)embeddable.
 Note that the above automorphism group is an inner form of $\U(\mathscr{L})$.
-In particular, if $G \to S$ is a unipotent group scheme, then it can be embedded in a Zariski form of $\U_{n,S}$.
-Thus, (R-)unipotent groups are (R-)embeddable. \end{remark} \begin{Example} By Proposition \ref{P:hom}, the group $\U_{n,S} \to S$ is R-unipotent, as is any finite subgroup, or any subgroup over a normal base.
-In particular, if $G \to S$ is (locally) unipotent and $S$ is normal or $G \to S$ is finite, then it is locally (R-)unipotent.
-Hence, if $S=\Spec k$ is the spectrum of a field, then $G\to\Spec k$ is unipotent (in the sense of Definition \ref{D:unipotent groups}) if and only if there exists an embedding $G\subseteq\U_{n,k}$ for some $n$.
-Thus, our two possible notions of a unipotent group agree in this case. \end{Example}
+In particular, if $S$ is a scheme, then $G$ can be embedded in a Zariski form of $\U_{n,S}$.
+Hence, if $S=\Spec k$ is the spectrum of a field, then $G\to\Spec k$ is unipotent (in the sense of Definition \ref{D:unipotent groups}) if and only if there exists an embedding $G\subseteq\U_{n,k}$ for some $n$, so both possible definitions of a unipotent group scheme agree over a field. \end{remark}

+\begin{Example} By Proposition \ref{P:hom}, the group $\U_{n,S} \to S$ is R-unipotent, as is any flat and finitely presented closed subgroup $H \subset \U_{n,S}$ when either $S$ is the spectrum of a field or a Dedekind domain, or $H \to S$ is finite.
+In particular, if $G \to S$ is (locally) unipotent and either $G \to S$ is finite or $S$ is the spectrum of a field, then it is (locally) R-unipotent. \end{Example}

 Now translating Theorem \ref{T:flat-local-unipotent-morphism} into groups we obtain the following. \begin{corollary} Let $S$ be a quasi-compact algebraic stack with affine diagonal.
 Let $G \to S$ be a locally (R-)unipotent group. \begin{enumerate} \item If $S$ has the resolution property, then $G \to S$ is (R-)embeddable. \item If $S$ has the $\Flag$-resolution property, then $G \to S$ is (R-)unipotent. \end{enumerate} \end{corollary} Note the stark contrast to the case of tori.
-Tori are always locally embeddable, but may not be embeddable \cite[X.1.6 \& XI.4.6]{SGA3}.
+Tori are always locally embeddable, but may not be embeddable even over a projective curve \cite[X.1.6 \& XI.4.6]{SGA3-II-NEW}.